 The other (even worse) case scenario is that someone steals from you and/or destroys your property.
-This might just require some intensive cleaning or it might cost you significant money to replace the stolen/destroyed items.
-Some of this could be covered by your home insurance policy or insurance you buy from the home exchange network, but it still feels like a serious invasion of your privacy and someone has taken advantage of your trust.
+This might just require some intensive cleaning.
+Or it might be a big expense to replace the stolen/destroyed items.
+Some of the cost could be covered by your home insurance policy or insurance from a home exchange network, but it still feels like a serious invasion of your privacy and someone has taken advantage of your trust.

 Bottom line: beware that there are real risks to home exchanges.
 But there are also risks to leaving your home empty while on vacation (a prime target for robberies).
 And it’s easy to be disappointed with the services and features in hotels.
 The vast majority of home exchange experiences are overwhelmingly positive.
 And the folks I quoted above who had bad home swap experiences are continuing to do exchanges.
 The good far outweighs the bad, but it’s worth exercising a bit of caution when screening your exchange partners.